 Left: Detail of how the house structure emerges from the tree "trunk."
 Right: The tree "embraces" the treehouse, supporting the second floor platform.

-New construction; Wrightstown, Wisconsin: From concept to reality, this complex project was a multifaceted challenge.
+2020 NARI National Contractor of the Year Winner for Residential Detached Structure, new construction; Wrightstown, Wisconsin: From concept to reality, this complex project was a multifaceted challenge.
 This modern take on a tree house needed to match the style of the home that sits nearby, while blending into the natural setting.
 It was designed to provide a play space for visiting grandchildren and a quiet sanctuary with a view of the river for the homeowners.
 It would need to withstand the weather, specifically westerly winds.

 A tree was chosen in a wooded area not far from the house.
 The tree house platform had just been built when a record-breaking tornado in 2017 destroyed it and the tree.
 A year later, the homeowner still dreamed of a tree house.
 Other locations were considered, but the first location was the best .
 The solution was to create a structure that emulated the form of the tree while reflecting the modernity of the home.